dalen/puppet-puppetdbquery/README.md

 ### pdbquery

+This is the generic query function that the others make use of, you probably don't have to use it and can use one of the specific functions below instead.

 The first argument is the URL path that should be queried, for example 'nodes' or 'status/nodes/<nodename>'.
 The second argument if supplied if the query parameter, if it is